What is Hillsong College

-Hillsong International Leadership College (HILC) arose as an integral part of the overall national and international ministries of two churches: Hills Christian Life Centre and Sydney Christian Life Centre.
-The church is now known collectively (since 2001) as Hillsong Church, with three main worship centres located in Sydney (Hills, City and Southwest), one in Brisbane along with numerous Extension Services in the greater Sydney area.
-The church currently has an attendance in excess of 20,000 people each weekend.
+Hillsong College arose as an integral part of the overall national and international ministries of two churches: Hills Christian Life Centre and Sydney Christian Life Centre.
+The church is now known collectively (since 2001) as Hillsong Church, with numerous campuses throughout Australia and around the globe.
+The church currently has an attendance in excess of 100,000 people each weekend.

 College courses were specifically developed to meet the practical needs of leadership in the Assemblies of God denomination, while at the same time providing graduates with a recognisable level of qualifications comparable to theological colleges of other Protestant denominations.

-The two separate college campuses that exist today (Hills and City) and each have their own unique history:
+The two separate college campuses in Sydney that exist today (Hills and City) each have their own unique history:

 In 1990, Robert Fergusson became Principal, taking the reins from David Johnson, and led the College to focus more on practical ministry training in the local church setting.
 College classes were moved back to the church venue and in 1993, the name was changed to Aquila College of Ministries to reflect this shift.
 At this stage, the student body numbered approximately 50-70 students.